fbragman/felix-website/content/authors/admin/_index.md

 Hey!
 My name is Felix and I am currently a Senior Research Scientist in the AI Research Team at [Babylon Health](https://www.babylonhealth.com/ai/learn-more).

 My current work is focused on developing machine learning models for AI-driven healthcare.
 In particular, I am researching novel methods to learn patient representations from health records and for ensuring these representations generalise to unseen domains.
+I am also interested in developing new algorithms to learn modular and disentangled representations across a wide range of applications such as multi-task and continual learning.

 Before joining Babylon Health, I was a post-doc at UCL working with [M. Jorge Cardoso](https://www.kcl.ac.uk/people/jorge-cardoso) where I developed fundamental methods in deep learning and multi-task learning with applications in computer vision and medical image computing.
 I developed multiple learning schemes for multi-task learning, with oral presentations at MICCAI 2018 and ICCV 2019.